ladybug-tools/spider/sandbox/speed-solar-data/README.md

 * Patches for Shade surfaces turned off because they take too long to create.
 Future release will be much faster at drawing patches.
 * Future release will include openings
+* Trapezoids may not be an issue: treat as rectangles and delete any duplicates patches

 ## Full screen: [SPEED Shadow Input 3]( https://rawgit.com/ladybug-tools/spider/master/sandbox/speed-solar-data/speed-shadow-input-3.html )